Danes0/PilatesPage/README.md

 # PilatesPage
 This project simulates a Pilates website focusing on the "My Account" tab, where users can register or log in to access various personal functions.
+Once inside, they can view and edit their personal information, upload or change a profile picture, and manage their Pilates class reservations, including the ability to create new bookings or cancel existing ones.
+Developed using HTML, CSS, JavaScript, and PHP along with MySQL.